Last Updated: June 02, 2026

 Caput succedaneum can be caused by the normal trauma a baby’s body goes through as it’s being squeezed through the birth canal.

 It can also be caused by a doctor’s mistake.
-You can learn more about caput succedaneum causes here.
+You can learn more about the caput succedaneum causes here.

 If caput succedaneum is the reason behind your baby’s misshapen head, you can expect it to go away in a few days.